Caitriona71/music-theory-symbol-quiz/README.md

 <br>

 ## **Testing**
 The site contains 10 multiple choice answer questions.
 The user has the option of selecting one answer from a selection of four.
-The score is calculated as the user progresses through the questions.
-They have the option of restarting the quiz when the quiz is over.
+An alert message informs them if their answer is correct or wrong and they have the option of restarting the quiz when the quiz is over or after they have started the quiz.
 The site has been tested on different devices and it works well.
 <br>

 ![Device Testing](/assets/screenshots/site-testing1.png)